 While evacuating with your pet is ideal, in some situations, this may not be manageable, or you and your pet may be separated.
 To increase your chances of your dog finding his way home again, you’ll need to do some work ahead of time.

-Start by having your dog microchipped.
+Start by making sure your dog has a collar and tags with your contact information.
+Then, be sure to microchip your dog in case the collar or tags get lost.
 If your dog is found, rescuers can take him to a veterinarian to be scanned for a chip.
 The veterinarian can then use the chip number to access your name, address, and phone number through the microchip’s database.
 In addition to making sure that your dog is microchipped, log in to the database to verify that all of your contact information is up to date.

 During a disaster, always take along a photo of you and your dog together in your emergency pet kit.
 Try to bring both a physical photo as well as a photo on your phone, since access to electricity to charge your phone may be limited.
 If your dog has been brought to a shelter or rescue, they may require proof of ownership before releasing your pup to you.
 A photo of you and your dog together can provide this proof, allowing you to be reunited more quickly.